waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Active Puzzles & Hypotheses

+### Route 35 Phone Call Loop
+*   **Obstacle:** Attempting to battle Camper Ivan at (4, 19) triggers a repetitive phone call about radio music, preventing the battle from starting.
+*   **Failed Hypothesis:** Simply pressing 'A' to dismiss the call and re-engage the trainer will work.
+(Failed multiple times).
+*   **Primary Hypothesis:** The puzzle requires interacting with the Pokégear's radio function.
+*   **Test Plan:** 1.
+Open Pokégear.
+2. Navigate to the Radio function.
+3. Try different stations or actions within the radio.
+4. Exit the menu and attempt to battle Camper Ivan again.
+*   **Alternative Hypothesis:** The battle with the nearby Lass at (7, 20) must be completed first.

 ### Goldenrod City Path Forward
 *   **Obstacle:** The path east out of Goldenrod City is blocked by a strange tree (Sudowoodo).
-*   **Hypothesis 1:** Defeating Whitney provides an item/event to clear the tree.
-(Whitney defeated, but tree is likely still there.
-Need to check.)
-*   **Hypothesis 2 (Alternative):** Progress is tied to the Radio Tower issue.
-The 'something wrong with the DIRECTOR' must be resolved.
+*   **Primary Hypothesis:** A `SQUIRTBOTTLE` is required, as stated by the Pokefan F in the Route 35 Gatehouse.
+*   **Alternative Hypothesis:** The tree can be cleared by other means, such as a Pokémon move (e.g., Headbutt) or by progressing a different quest line (e.g., the Radio Tower issue).
+*   **Test Plan:** 1.
+Find the `SQUIRTBOTTLE` and attempt to use it.
+2. If that fails or I cannot find it, I will return to the tree and try using Headbutt.
+3. If both fail, I will prioritize the Radio Tower quest before returning to the tree.

 ## IV.
 Agent & Tool Development
 *   **`maze_solver_v1` Limitation:** The tool can only see objects currently on screen.
 For it to navigate around off-screen obstacles (like NPCs), I MUST manually provide their coordinates using the `extra_impassable_coordinates` parameter.
 This is a user responsibility, not a code bug.
-*   **`nickname_genius`:** Untested.
-I must use this agent the next time I catch a Pokémon.

-## V. Reflection & Future Development

-### Agent & Tool Ideas
 *   **`nickname_genius` Testing:** Must use this agent the next time a Pokémon is caught to evaluate its performance.
-The `quest_strategist` agent should be used for getting unstuck.
+*   **`quest_strategist`:** This agent should be used for getting unstuck on complex puzzles.

-### Active Hypotheses (Post-Reflection)
-*   **Sudowoodo Solution:**
-    *   **Primary Hypothesis:** A `SQUIRTBOTTLE` is required, as stated by the Pokefan F in the Route 35 Gatehouse.
-    *   **Alternative Hypothesis:** The tree can be cleared by other means, such as a Pokémon move (e.g., Headbutt) or by progressing a different quest line (e.g., the Radio Tower issue).
-    *   **Test Plan:** 1.
-Find the `SQUIRTBOTTLE` and attempt to use it.
-2. If that fails or I cannot find it, I will return to the tree and try using Headbutt.
-3. If both fail, I will prioritize the Radio Tower quest before returning to the tree.
+*   **`ui_navigator`:** Has been refined to understand the 'B' button is for backing out of sub-menus.